hyperledger/indy-hipe/text/a2a-forward-secrecy/README.md

 Email is also considered insecure since email addresses are largely public.
 Setting up secure email is very difficult.

 Indy could try to come up with its own asyncronous messaging protocol but will probably not be able to create one better than Signal nor as widely adopted.
+Edge agents could also continuously rotate keys using the microledgers but this would require extra data in every message that includes the new key and a signed transaction.
+The microledger maintains transactions forever.
+This solution would eventually result in a massive amount of data for the microledger.

 Signal is supported and improved by Open Whisper Systems and the Signal Foundation.
 Signal has been vetted by cryptographers and security professionals alike who have found it to be secure ([Signal audit](https://threatpost.com/signal-audit-reveals-protocol-cryptographically-sound/121892/) and [A Formal Security Analysis of the Signal Messaging Protocol](https://eprint.iacr.org/2016/1013.pdf)).
 Signal has been implemented in multiple programming languages already so the protocol does not need to be written from scratch.
 The open source libraries can be used directly with Indy.